im-redactd/VPXMonitorSet/README.md

 ## Purpose

-This tool helps VPinball/VPinballX users automatically set their preferred display for the game by detecting monitors with specific resolutions.
+This tool helps Visual Pinball X users automatically set their preferred display for the game by detecting monitors with specific resolutions.
 It's particularly useful for multi-monitor setups where you want VPX to consistently launch on a specific display.
+This exists because some environments change the order of the primary monitor on restart.

 ## Features